Chaotian Palace: History

-Architectural Pattern
+Architectural design

 Chaotian Palace is located in the west gate of Qinhuai District, Nanjing.
 It is the highest grade, the largest scale and the most complete preservation of ancient buildings in Jiangnan area.
 Emperor Zhu Yuanzhang of Ming Dynasty named Chaotian Palace, meaning "to worship heaven" and "to see the emperor", is the highest view of Ming Dynasty royal Taoism.

 Chaotian Palace is a typical Ming and Qing dynasty palace style architecture, and its architectural pattern, style, and construction technology are important and rare physical materials for studying ancient Chinese architecture, especially Ming and Qing architecture.
 It has extremely high historical, artistic, and scientific value.
 In the Chaotian Palace, there is a Confucian Temple, to the east is the Fuxue Temple, and to the west is the Bianzhu Temple.
 In the south of the Confucian Temple is surrounded by the screen wall of "Ten Thousand Ren Palace Wall".
 In the palace wall is Panchi, and on the east and west sides are brick memorial archway.
 The front is Lingxing Gate.
 On both sides of the gate, there are Wenli Zhai and Si Shen Ku in the east, Wuguan Zhai and Si Ya Ting in the west.
 Across the Lingxing Gate to the north, there are Dacheng Gate, Dacheng Hall, Chongsheng Hall, and Jingyi Pavilion in turn.
 The east and west sides of Dacheng Hall have twelve verandas and corridors respectively.
 In the east of Jingyi Pavilion, there are Feiyun Pavilion, Feixia Pavilion, and Imperial Stele Pavilion.

-Introduction to Exhibition Hall
+Exhibition Hall

 Nanjing Museum is located in Chaotian Palace, covering an area of more than 50,000 square meters, exhibition hall area of more than 8000 square meters, collecting more than 100,000 cultural relics.
 These collections date back to the Republican period.
 It is rich in connotation and of high historical, artistic and scientific value.

-Nanjing Urban History Exhibition
+Nanjing urban history exhibition

 A total of more than 1,600 artifacts are on display in five parts, ranging from ancient times to the Qin and Han dynasties, Sui, Tang, Song and Yuan dynasties, Ming and Qing dynasties and the Republic of China.

-Chaotian Palace History Exhibition
+Chaotian Palace history exhibition

 It is divided into three units: "Yecheng Spring and Autumn", "Chaotian Yun Song" and "Human Story".

-Fine Collection Exhibition
+Fine collection exhibition

 The best collection of cultural relics, including "Zhenguan treasure" Xiao Heyue chasing Han Xin earth plum bottles, Ming Dynasty royal tombs unearthed gold, silver and jade.
 The interior design of the exhibition hall is typical of Jiangnan style.
 Depending on the material and characteristics of the relic, it will be displayed in groups of two to three people in about 10 theme spaces.

-Collection of Song and Ming Clothes exhibition
+Collection of Song and Ming clothes exhibition

 The exhibition hall, located in Nanjing Chongsheng Temple Museum, houses clothing from the Song and Ming Dynasties.
 Silk garments are beautifully and comfortably patterned, and various jewellery techniques are exquisite and dazzling.
 It shows the images, costumes and living habits of the ancients in Song and Ming Dynasties from the three dimensions of image, dress, decoration and living habits.